Chillax1337/esx_secretservice/README.md

 put "ensure esx_secretservice" or "start esx_secretservice" into the server.cfg

-after all, just add "de_esx_policejob.sql" from /localization into you database
+after all, just add "en_esx_policejob.sql" from /localization into you database

 DONE!